NiklasEi/bevy_game_template/README.md

 # A Bevy game template

-Template for a Game using the awesome [Bevy engine][Bevy] featuring out of the box builds for Windows, Linux, MacOS and Web (WASM).
+Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, MacOS and Web (WASM).

 # What does this template give you?
 * basic setup with an executable crate on the root level and your game as a Bevy plugin in a library